-May I double major or minor?
+Can I double major or minor?

 Yes, but only if by doing so you are not extending the time you need to complete your initial degree requirements.
 If your academic plan will extend your studies beyond the standard timeline (four years for College Scholars and up to three years for Transfer Scholars), the Cooke Foundation does not approve additional semesters to complete a double major or a minor.
-To receive approval, contact your Cooke dean to discuss your plans and to obtain a Change of Program form.
+Contact your Cooke dean to discuss your plans and to obtain a Change of Program Request form.

-There are so many exciting classes that I am thinking of enrolling in 22 credits.
+There are so many exciting classes that I am thinking of enrolling in 20 credits.
 Is that possible?
 Will the Cooke Foundation pay for extra credits?